OpenEvalProject/evals/manuscripts/elife-67092/v3/manuscript.md

 ## Results

-## Measurements of ultra-low TCR/pMHC affinities at 37°C
+### Measurements of ultra-low TCR/pMHC affinities at 37°C

 To assess discrimination, we first generated ligands to the anti-tumour 1G4 (Chen et al., 2005) and anti-viral A6 (Garboczi et al., 1996) TCRs recognising peptides on HLA-A*02:01.
 The standard SPR protocol is based on injecting the TCR at increasing concentrations over a pMHC-coated surface (Figure 1A and B) with the resulting steady-state binding response plotted over the TCR concentration (Figure 1C).
 This curve is fitted by a two-parameter Hill function to determine Bmax (the maximum response when all pMHCs are bound by TCR) and the KD, which is the TCR concentration where binding is half the Bmax.
 Therefore, an accurate determination of KD requires an accurate determination of Bmax.

 ![Figure 1.](https://cdn.elifesciences.org/articles/67092/elife-67092-fig1-v3.jpg)

 **Figure 1.:** (A–C) Comparison of 1G4 TCR binding to a higher (left panels, NYE 9V) and lower (right panels, NYE 5F) affinity pMHC.
 (A) Schematic comparing TCR and W6/32 binding.
 (B) Example SPR sensograms showing injections of different TCR concentrations followed by the W6/32 antibody.
 (C) Steady-state binding response from (B) over the TCR concentration (filled circles) fitted to determine KD when Bmax is either fitted (standard method) or constrained (new method).
 Bmax obtained from either method is indicated for the high-affinity pMHC.
 For the low-affinity pMHC, the Bmax is out of the axes range (251 and 1671 RU for Bmax fitted and Bmax constrained, respectively).
 (D) Empirical standard curve relating W6/32 binding to fitted Bmax obtained using higher-affinity interactions.
 Immobilisation levels of NYE 9V are indicated showing that both W6/32 binding and fitted Bmax depend on the amount of pMHC immobilised.
 Although immobilisation levels are related to Bmax, they cannot be used directly because of variations in the fraction of inactive pMHC across different protein preparations (e.g. MHC that binds to the chip surface and hence contributes to immobilisation but is unfolded and cannot bind the TCR).
 Therefore, W6/32 binding provides an accurate proxy for the amount of active pMHC on the chip surface.
 (E) Correlation of KDs obtained using the fitted and constrained methods.
 Each dot represents an individual measurement (n = 132; 61 for 1G4 TCR, 71 for A6 TCR).
 (F) Coefficient of variation for higher- (<100 μM) or lower-affinity (>100 μM) interactions.
 (G) Selected pMHC panel for A6 TCR.
 (H) Selected pMHC panel for 1G4 TCR.
 Mean values with SDs of KDs are indicated in bars and ligands used for functional experiments in the main text are coloured.
 Data in (A) and (B) was double-referenced.
-The high- and low-affinity examples originate from different experiments.Figure 1—source data 1.Figure 1.Figure 1—source data 2.Ds with the indicated method for the 1G4 TCR in SPR at 37°C.Includes all peptides used for SPR standard curve and functional experiments.Figure 1—source data 3.Ds with the indicated method for the A6 TCR in SPR at 37°C.Includes all peptides used for SPR standard curve and functional experiments.
-N/A: not applicable.
+The high- and low-affinity examples originate from different experiments.

 In the case of the 1G4 TCR binding to its cognate NY-ESO-1 peptide, this protocol produces KD ≈ 7 μM (Figure 1A–C, left column).
 However, the binding response curves do not saturate for lower-affinity pMHCs (Figure 1A–C, right column).
 Because of this, the fitted Bmax and therefore the fitted KD may not be accurate.
 Saturating the binding curves by increasing the TCR concentration is limited by the tendency of soluble recombinant proteins, including the TCR, to accumulate aggregates at high concentrations, which precludes accurate SPR measurements.